justhalf/aldrianobajamuis.github.io/_pages/about.md

   - /about.html
 ---

+I am currently a senior data scientist at Traveloka Technology Pte Ltd (Traveloka), working on chatbot project, mainly to help reduce the burden of customer service agents by automating some routine cases.

-I am currently a second-year master's student at Carnegie Mellon University (CMU), currently working on low-resource event-type detection under the supervision of [Teruko Mitamura](https://www.cs.cmu.edu/~teruko/) and [Eduard Hovy](https://www.cs.cmu.edu/~hovy/)
+Prior to that, I finished my master's study at Carnegie Mellon University (CMU), working on low-resource event-type detection under the supervision of [Teruko Mitamura](https://www.cs.cmu.edu/~teruko/) and [Eduard Hovy](https://www.cs.cmu.edu/~hovy/)